Twixes/pip-requirements-js/README.md

 To make use of the resulting data, look up what `Requirement` is made up of in [`types.ts`](https://github.com/Twixes/pip-requirements-js/blob/main/src/).

 The above is pretty much all you need to know!

+## Internals

+The core of this library is [pep-508.ohm](https://github.com/Twixes/pip-requirements-js/blob/main/src/pep-508.ohm), which is a port of the [complete dependency specification grammar of PEP 508](https://peps.python.org/pep-0508/#complete-grammar).
+The original syntax is defined for Parsley, while pip-requirements-js uses [Ohm](https://github.com/ohmjs/ohm) – a robust _pure-JS_ parser generator.
+It's this combination of solutions that provides peace of mind in terms of parsing correctness.